isomerpages/ura-lkywcp/index.md

         button:
         url:
     - infopic:
-        title: The Prize that Inspires
+        title: The Prize for cities
         subtitle:
-        description: A successful city requires a forward-looking, comprehensive, and sustainable approach to urban challenges.
-Strong leadership, governance, and effective structures are crucial.
-The Prize has evolved to recognise cities as a whole, considering the complexity of development, stakeholder engagement, and measurable improvements in citizens' lives.
-The Prize provides a holistic assessment of a city, and one that inspires cities of distinction.
+        description: The wide spectrum of urban solutions, many of which are unique to the cities’ own context, are all responding to a similar set of urban challenges confronting the world today.
+The Prize is the only award for cities in the world that looks at the holistic transformation of cities over a period of 10 - 20 years.
         button:
         url:
         image: /images/features/2023/shenzhen-air.jpg